docker/docs/contribute/style/recommended-words.md

 #### register

-Use `register` instead of sign up when talking about creating an account.
+Use `sign up` instead of register when talking about creating an account.

 #### repo